 How Big was the Largest Bison?

-Bison raised in captivity can grow more significant than their wild counterparts, due to their diet in captivity.
+Bison raised in captivity can grow more significantly than their wild counterparts due to their diet in captivity.

 How Big is a Bison Cub?

 Bison calves can weigh up to 31 kg (70 lb) at birth.

 Bison are large animals and can range in size and weight.
 A fully grown bison can be anywhere between 400 kg to 900 kg (880 to 1,980 lb.).
 American bison are smaller and lighter than European bison.

 A bison’s diet is made up of grasses and sedges, but it will also eat lichen and berries.
 They will even eat a variety of twigs, shrubs, and herbs.
 Bison are ruminants, and like cows, have one stomach with four compartments.
 They use these compartments to extract all the nutrients from the food they eat.

 Bison gets a lot of their water intake from their diet of grasses and sedges but needs more water to survive.
 Bison only need to drink once per day, but their daily consumption can range from three to thirty gallons per day.
 The amount they need depends on their body size, their environment’s temperature, and how old they are.